clinical-meteor/cookbook/cookbook/quickstart.md

 ## Meteor Quickstart Installation
 **Q:  Why can't I run start my Meteor app?**

 This quickstart is written for Mac OSX, and is a bit more verbose than other installation instructions.
+It should hopefully cover a few edge cases, such as setting your path, which can cause an installation to go awry.

 ````sh
 # install meteor